jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/06-updating-the-resources-importer-configuration-and-content/03-updating-web-content.markdown

     </root>
     ```

-7.  @product-ver@'s updated Bootstrap requires that you replace all
+7. DXP's updated Bootstrap requires that you replace all
     `span[number]` classes with the updated `col-[device-size]-[number]` syntax.
     `[device-size]` can be `xs`, `sm`, `md`, or `lg`.
 See Bootstrap's
     [documentation](https://getbootstrap.com/docs/4.0/layout/grid/) for more